awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-troubleshooting.md

 ### Docker qualification image exists errors<a name="docker-qualification-image-exists"></a>

-The Docker application manager qualification tests use the `amazon/amazon-ec2-metadata-mock` container image in Docker Hub to qualify the device under test\.
+The Docker application manager qualification tests use the `amazon/amazon-ec2-metadata-mock` container image in Amazon ECR to qualify the device under test\.

 You might receive the following error if the image is already present in a Docker container on the device under test\.